-Neosho County is served by the East office of KU Medical Center's Area Health Education Centers (AHECs) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Neosho County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- Neosho County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Neosho County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 33 KU Medical Center graduates live and/or practice in Neosho County.
+- 37 KU Medical Center alumni live and/or practice in Neosho County.

-- 5 shifts were covered by temporary physicians, which allowed Neosho County physicians necessary time off in 2012.
+- 3 shifts were covered by temporary physicians, which allowed Neosho County physicians necessary time off in Fiscal Year 2015.
 These coverages were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.

 Researching to Improve Health

 - Obesity is a risk factor for breast cancer recurrence, and rural women are considered to be at a higher risk for obesity and to have less access to health care.
 Female patients from 60 counties, including Neosho County, are taking part in a weight-loss maintenance intervention program for breast cancer survivors in rural Kansas.
 The program connects survivors for long-term weight management using phone-based peer group support.
 The study then evaluates the effectiveness of the program over time.
 This research is led by Christie Befort, Ph.D. and is sponsored by the National Cancer Institute.